-What’s the cost of a data breach?
+What’s the average cost of a data breach?

 IBM released the Cost of a Data Breach Report 2022, which provides insights into the financial impact of data breaches across industries.
 Here’s what you need to know to protect your organization.